clseibold/Edim/README.md

 * Move a line up or down one
 * Colored Output
 * Find first occurance of string in file (and print the line out)
+* Find first occurance of string in a given line
 * Show outline of markdown files (shown when file is opened and with fileinfo command, '#')
 * Show outline of C files (shows function implementations)
 * When opening file, if it doesn't exist, go straight to the editor to create the file.